xiyuanzh/awesome-llm-time-series/README.md

 Left: Taxonomy of LLMs for time series analysis.
 If we outline typical LLM-driven NLP pipelines in five stages - input text, tokenization, embedding, LLM, output - then each category of our taxonomy targets one specific stage in this pipeline:
 * Prompting (input stage) treats time series data as raw text and directly prompts LLMs with time series;
 * Time Series Quantization (tokenization stage) discretizes time series as special tokens for LLMs to process;
-* Alignment (embedding stage) designs time series encoder to align time series embeddings with language space;
+* Aligning (embedding stage) designs time series encoder to align time series embeddings with language space;
 * Vision as Bridge (LLM stage) connects time series with Vision-Lanuage Models (VLM) by employing visual representations as a bridge;
 * Tool Integration (output stage) adopts language models to output tools to benefit time series analysis.